gordanz/hawkes/README.md

 # hawkes

-C++ library for simulation of nearly unstable Hawkes processes.
+C++ library for simulation of nearly unstable Hawkes processes (with OpenMP parallelization)